As a technology powerhouse, Intel is in the perfect position to re-engineer their IT processes. Why then did they chose to adopt an ITSM framework?

 Standing on Tall Shoulders

-ITSM frameworks (like ITIL and CoBIT) are especially helpful to smaller organizations, who can benefit greatly from the body of knowledge contained in them.
+ITSM frameworks are especially helpful to smaller organizations, who can benefit greatly from the body of knowledge contained in them.
 A large community of IT consultants and professionals have worked very hard to assemble a flexible, easily adopted framework.
 Much of the Process Engineering is baked in by design, ready for adoption.

 …if I have seen farther, it is by standing on the shoulders of giants.